brandur/sorg/content/drafts/hacker-analytics.md

 ## Deeper introspection with SQL and Athena (#athena)

-GoAccess is great, but it an be a little slow to sync logs down locally and boot it up.
-And while it gives us most of the information that we'd care about, we're still stuck on its rails.
-We can expand our use of analytics-via-logs using [AWS Athena](https://aws.amazon.com/athena/), which gives us the ability to analyze our logs with arbitrary SQL at relatively low cost.
+GoAccess is great, but it an be a little slow to sync logs down locally and boot up.
+And while it gives us all of the basic information that we care about, we're still captive to its rails.
+We can expand our use of analytics-via-logs by using [AWS Athena](https://aws.amazon.com/athena/), which gives us the ability to analyze our log data with arbitrary SQL at relatively low cost.

 Athena is built on [Presto](https://prestodb.io/), an SQL engine specializing in large, distributed data.
-Unlike a traditional data warehouse, Presto doesn't need an online component where data is stored centrally -- it's more than happy to spin itself up ad-hoc and read data as needed out of a collection of files stored on S3.
+Unlike a traditional data warehouse, Presto doesn't need an online component where data is stored centrally -- it's more than happy to spin itself up ad-hoc and read data as needed out of a collection of files stored on S3, like our CloudFront-generate access logs.

+### Schema (#schema)

-Start, by creating a new Athena database:
+Start, by creating a new Athena database from [AWS console](https://console.aws.amazon.com/console/home):

 ``` sql
 CREATE DATABASE brandur_logs;
 ```

-(By the way, don't try to use hyphens when naming things, or you will run into some really awful error messages.)
+(By the way, don't try to use hyphens when naming things, or you will run into some of the most truly horrendous error messages ever written.)

-And then creating a new table within it that has the same structure as the Cloudfront logging format.
+Then, create a table within it that has the same structure as the Cloudfront logging format.
 Note that `LOCATION` statement at the end which specifies that the table's source is an S3 path.

 ``` sql
 CREATE EXTERNAL TABLE IF NOT EXISTS logs_brandur.brandur_org (